 Using drama is so much more than acting out a scene.
 It’s character development and understanding vocal tone, using the body as an instrument and critical scene analysis.
 Work through the dramatic process and provide students with opportunities to have their spirit meet their story.

-By using these four tips, you’ll begin to see more refinement in student thinking processes, and discover new ways to assess true student learning.
+By using these four tips, you begin to see refinement in student thinking processes.
+Plus, you’ll discover new ways to assess true student learning.
 Happy Friday!

 Susan Riley is the founder and President of EducationCloset.com.
 She focuses on teacher professional development in arts integration, Common Core State Standards, 21st century learning skills, and technology.
 She is also a published author and frequent presenter at national conferences on Arts Integration and Arts and the Common Core.